edited by Florian Martin-Bariteau and Teresa Scassa

 This book reflects upon the risks and the potential for AI technologies, providing valuable insight into the state of AI and the law in Canada.
 The book is divided into discrete topics discussing how AI interfaces or impacts traditional subject areas of law such as: copyright law; patent and trade secrets; contract law; tort law; data protection law; competition law; administrative law; and health law.
 While promising important benefits, unchecked AI development raises significant challenges that may amplify existing injustices for individuals and the book explores the interface of AI with human rights; technology-facilitated violence and abuse; and “equality by design.”
 The book also considers the growing engagement of the legal profession—from lawyers to judges—with AI, with chapters discussing legal ethics; judicial decision-making; and legal analytics.
 This broad range of content highlights the transformative impacts of AI not just on legal principles, but on the very practice of law and justice.
 Finally, we offer insight about Canadian law in a global context, with chapters on international regulation, and an overview of the regulatory approaches in the European Union and the United States.

-The content will be available in open access early 2022.
+The chapters are available in open access below.